Carrie Bradshaw's Best Looks of All Time on Sex in the City

 Arnaldo Magnani/Getty Images

-Sex in the City's Carrie Bradshaw may be the most fashionable fictional character of all time.
+Sex and the City's Carrie Bradshaw may be the most fashionable fictional character of all time.

 For one, the dating columnist played by Sarah Jessica Parker, lived a life that most dream about.
 She had three equally successful friends that shared her love of designer shoes, after-work cosmopolitans, NYC nightlife and conversations on relationships.
 Her lifestyle and episode-long lessons on life, love and sex became the proverbial bible for women in the late '90s and early 2000s.